EhsanulHaqueSiam/MarioMultiverseAdventures/README.md

-# MarioMultiverseAdventures
+# Mario Multiverse Adventures

 ## Overview
 This project is a C++ game called MarioMultiverseAdventures.
-It uses OpenGL, GLUT, GLEW, and glm libraries.
+It uses OpenGL, GLUT, GLEW, GLU and glm libraries.
 This guide will help you set up the development environment on macOS, Windows, and Linux using CLion, Xcode, Visual Studio, and VSCode.

 ---